David Shopper/Getty Images

 Your 20s: Open a 401(k) and IRA

 Once you have emergency savings, start funding a 401(k) if your employer offers one, especially if the company matches some of your contributions.
-If you turn down the option to contribute to a 401(k) plan that matches, you're essentially giving away free money.
+When you miss out on a 401(k) plan that matches, you're essentially giving away free money.
 In 2017, you can contribute up to $18,000 in a 401(k).

 You also can open an individual retirement account, or IRA.
 In 2017, you can contribute up to $5,500.